microsoft/Windows-AppConsult-PWALab/Manual/README.md

     }
     ```

-    This code first checks if a Service Worker is already registered, by checking if **navigator.serviceWorker.controller** exists.
+    This code first checks if a service worker is already registered, by checking if **navigator.serviceWorker.controller** exists.
 If that’s the case, we don’t have to do anything.
 Otherwise, we move on with the registration process by calling the **navigator.serviceWorker.register()** method, which requires two parameters:
     - The filename of the JavaScript file which will act as a service worker.
 The path should be relative to the root of the website.
 We specify the name of the file we have previously created, which is **sw.js**.
     - A set of additional parameters for the configuration.
 The key one is called **scope**, which specifies the resources the service worker will be able to access to.
 Since we want to handle the whole website, we have placed the sw.js file in the root and we specify **./** as scope.
     The **register()** method is asynchronous and it’s based on the promises approach.
 As such, we can use the **then()** function to chain another operation which must be executed once the operation has been completed.
 In our case, we just log a message in the browser’s console.